History of World Championship Wrestling: Georgia Championship Wrestling and Black Saturday (1982–1984)

-Jim Crockett Promotions' move to TBS (1985–1986)
+Jim Crockett Promotions moves to TBS (1985–1986)

-In March 1985, McMahon sold his TBS time slot and the "World Championship Wrestling" name to Jim Crockett Promotions (JCP), owned by Jim Crockett Jr., under pressure from Ted Turner.
-The WWF suffered no financial consequences from the TBS deal, and would go on to hold their first WrestleMania.
+Under pressure from Turner, in March of 1985 McMahon sold his TBS time slot and the "World Championship Wrestling" name to Jim Crockett Promotions (JCP), owned by Jim Crockett Jr., in a deal brokered by former GCW partner Jim Barnett.
+The deal grew both companies, making JCP's Charlotte-based Mid-Atlantic Championship Wrestling into a national promotion that became synonymous with the NWA while providing McMahon and Titan Sports with capital needed to stage the first WrestleMania.
 The new World Championship Wrestling, which was now a combination of JCP (Mid-Atlantic Wrestling) and Championship Wrestling from Georgia, became a top rated show TBS, allowing Jim Crockett Jr. to become NWA President for the second time.

+Influential wrestling magazine Pro Wrestling Illustrated and its sister publications thereafter habitually referred to JCP as "World Championship Wrestling", "WCW" and most commonly "the World Championship area" and continued to do so until early 1988 when it began referring to the company solely as the NWA, reasoning that "it has become apparent that the NWA and the World Championship area are one and the same."

 In 1986, Jim Crockett Promotions held the first Jim Crockett Sr. Memorial Cup, which showcased talent from various NWA territories.
 Bob Geigel would later become the NWA President once again, and would purchase Geigel's Heart of America Sports Attractions, promoters of the Central States territory, which owned the rights to promote wrestling shows through the states of Kansas, Missouri, and Iowa.
+That year, United States Heavyweight Champion Nikita Koloff won a unification match against National Champion Wahoo McDaniel to combine the Mid Atlantic and Georgia territories' two respective top singles titles.